rdoxenham/openstack-training/documentation/openstack-manual.md

 	# openstack-db --init --service nova --password <password>

-It's important to make a few necessary changes to the Nova configuration file in order to establish integration with other components that we've already setup.
+A few necessary changes to the Nova configuration file are required in order to establish integration with other components that we've already setup.
 There are over 570 configuration options within Nova at the time of writing this so it gets extremely difficult to troubleshoot using the configuration file.
 Many of the options are commented out but it does provide you with every option possible.
+For ease of deployment, below is a basic Nova configuration file which is tailored to the environment that we've been creating.

+Firstly, move the original nova.conf file to somewhere safe so we've always got a backup:

+	# mv /etc/nova/nova.conf ~/nova.conf.original

+Then copy the following code into /etc/nova/nova.conf:

+	[DEFAULT]
+	logdir = /var/log/nova
+	state_path = /var/lib/nova
+	lock_path = /var/lib/nova/tmp
+	volumes_dir = /etc/nova/volumes
+	dhcpbridge = /usr/bin/nova-dhcpbridge
+	dhcpbridge_flagfile = /etc/nova/nova.conf
+	force_dhcp_release = True
+	injected_network_template = /usr/share/nova/interfaces.template
+	libvirt_nonblocking = True
+	libvirt_inject_partition = -1
+	iscsi_helper = tgtadm
+	sql_connection = mysql://nova:<password>@192.168.122.101/nova
+	compute_driver = libvirt.LibvirtDriver
+	libvirt_type=qemu
+	firewall_driver = nova.virt.libvirt.firewall.IptablesFirewallDriver
+	rpc_backend = nova.openstack.common.rpc.impl_qpid
+	rootwrap_config = /etc/nova/rootwrap.conf
+	auth_strategy = keystone

+	volume_api_class = nova.volume.cinder.API
+	enabled_apis = ec2,osapi_compute,metadata
+	my_ip=192.168.122.101
+	qpid_hostname=192.168.122.101
+	qpid_port=5672

+	glance_host 192.168.122.101

+	network_manager=nova.network.manager.FlatDHCPManager
+	public_interface=br100
+	flat_network_bridge=br100
+	flat_interface=eth0

+	[keystone_authtoken]
+	admin_tenant_name = admin
+	admin_user = admin
+	admin_password = <password>
+	auth_host = 192.168.122.101
+	auth_port = 35357
+	auth_protocol = http
+	signing_dirname = /tmp/keystone-signing-nova

+What this configuration is describing is as follows-

+* The MySQL database (which holds the instance data) is located on node1
+* We want to use Libvirt for the Compute, but qemu based emulation
+* We are using iptables to provide the firewall (and routing for networking)
+* We are using qpid as the backend messaging broker (and it sits on node1)
+* Cinder is the volume manager for providing persistent storage
+* Glance is providing the networking and sits on node1
+* The machine's IP address is 192.168.122.101 (node1)
+* We're using Nova's FlatDHCPManager network config (more to come later)
+* And we're using Keystone for authentication.

+Note: Remember to change the keystone admin_password entry and the MySQL password to reflect your configuration.

+Just to make sure the file has been created properly:

+	# chown root:nova /etc/nova/nova.conf
+	# restorecon /etc/nova/nova.conf
+	# chmod 640 /etc/nova/nova.conf

+That configuration should be enough for the cloud controller machine, we can then start the necessary services on this machine:

+	# service openstack-nova-api start
+	# service openstack-nova-scheduler start

+	# chkconfig openstack-nova-api on
+	# chkconfig openstack-nova-scheduler on

 ##**Preparing the Compute Nodes**

 So far we've used two of our four virtual instances, the remaining two will be used as compute nodes which we'll install and configure Nova on.
 This lab repeats the previous steps of registering and subscribing systems to receive OpenStack channel content:

-	# virsh start node3 && virsh start node4
+	# virsh start node3
 	# ssh root@node3

 	# subscription-manager register
 	# subscription-manager list --available
 	# subscription-manager subscribe --pool <RHEL Pool> --pool <OpenStack Pool>

 	# yum install yum-utils -y
 	# yum-config-manager --enable rhel-server-ost-6-folsom-rpms --setopt="rhel-server-ost-6-folsom-rpms.priority=1"
 	# yum update -y && reboot

 Note: I would recommend that you configure one node at a time, so start with node3 and once we have this within the OpenStack environment we can simply copy configuration files over and start the required services.